Emergence of unique hues from sparse coding of color in natural scenes: Introduction

-It has long been suggested that color perception is shaped by the statistics of the natural visual environment~\cite{shepard1997perceptual,webster1997adaptation,mollon1997nature,mollon2006monge}.
+It has long been suggested that color perception is shaped by the statistics of the natural visual environment~\cite{shepard1997perceptual,webster1997adaptation,mollon1997nature,mollon2006monge,rosenthal2018color,skelton2024effects,hedjar2025importance}.
 Could this provide an account for the unique hues?
-Previous work by Ruderman \textit{et al.}~\cite{ruderman1998statistics} characterized pairwise correlations among simulated cone responses on calibrated hyperspectral images and found that a decorrelating basis computed through principal component analysis (PCA) corresponds to physiological cone-opponent mechanisms found in the retina and LGN~\cite{derrington1984chromatic}.
-Others have studied the optimality of cone spectral sensitivities~\cite{lewis2006cone} and the higher-order statistics of spatiochromatic natural images to derive orientation and chromatically selective receptive fields~\cite{hoyer2000independent,wachtler2001chromatic,lee2002color,doi2003spatiochromatic, caywood2004independent, wachtler2007cone}.
-However, none of these studies result in bases aligned with the unique hues.
-Yendrikhovskij~\cite{yendrikhovskij2001computing} applied clustering algorithms to pixels of natural images in a perceptually uniform color space and found an alignment between the resulting clusters and color-naming lexicons, which points towards a relation to the unique hues.
+Previous work by Webster and Mollon~\cite{webster1997adaptation} analyzed chromatic variation in natural images and found substantial variation along blue-yellow hue directions.
+Ruderman \textit{et al.}~\cite{ruderman1998statistics} characterized pairwise correlations among simulated cone responses on calibrated hyperspectral images and found that a decorrelating basis computed through principal component analysis (PCA) corresponds to physiological cone-opponent mechanisms found in the retina and LGN~\cite{derrington1984chromatic}.
+Models that characterize higher-order statistics have been adapted to spatiochromatic natural images and shown to produce orientation- and chromatically-selective receptive fields~\cite{hoyer2000independent,wachtler2001chromatic,lee2002color,doi2003spatiochromatic, caywood2004independent, wachtler2007cone}.
+However, none of these studies resulted in bases aligned with the unique hues.
+One possible reason is that learning bases from spatiochromatic image patches mixes spatial and color statistics, obscuring higher-order structure that is specific to the color distribution itself.
+Yendrikhovskij~\cite{yendrikhovskij2001computing} applied clustering algorithms to pixels of natural images in a perceptually uniform color space and found an alignment between the resulting clusters and color-naming lexicons, which points toward a relation to the unique hues.
 However, one drawback of these studies is that they were based on particular, limited datasets (e.g., approximately $10^4$--$10^5$ pixels).
 More importantly, these approaches did not directly examine the full structure of the 3D color distribution.